 The titular character of this novel grows up in London as the daughter of a convict before journeying to the New World.
 She later returns home as a con artist and a popular prostitute, breaking up a banker's marriage before realizing that she earlier had a child with her brother.

 The prostitute in this novel is named Georgette, and she is picked up by Jake Barnes after he plays a game of tennis with his friend Robert Cohn.
 At a critical point, Georgette attempts to hide her rotting teeth from another character.

 In this novel, we learn Finnick Odair was forced into prostitution in the Capitol by President Snow following his victory in the 65th Hunger Games, during which he used a trident to defeat his fellow tributes.

 Though never explicitly stated, it is strongly implied that this play's character Bianca is a courtesan.
 She is Cassio's lover and is manipulated by Iago into fueling the titular character's anger toward Desdemona.

-A prostitute tricks Itahmore into revealing his complicity in a murder plot in this novel.
+A prostitute tricks Itahmore into revealing his complicity in a murder plot in this play.
 Ithamore is also tricked into blackmailing Barabas, who kills Ithamore and many others in revenge.

 After killing both of her parents and burning down the family farm in this novel, Cathy Ames turns to prostitution and turns the brothel in which she works into a very famous sadism spot.
 At this point, she has abandonded her children by Adam, Caleb and Aron.

 In Part 2 of this novel, the unnamed narrator arrives at a secret brothel only to find that the man he seeks, Zverkov, has left; however, he does encounter Liza, a young prostitute.
 It is Liza who ultimately makes the thematic realization about the narrator.